Midlij/Imidlij.github.io/_pages/about.md

 ---
 I am an undergraduate student at USC advised by Prof. Paul Bogdan.
 I am fortunate to be working with Dr. Bogdan in the Cyber Physical Systems Group.

 My research interests lie in the fields of control systems and machine learning.
-Specifically, I am interested in designing and controlling autonomous systems to develop decision-making under uncertainty.
+Specifically, I am interested in designing and controlling autonomous systems to improve decision-making under uncertainty.

 🤖 Please refer to my CV for more details about my education and research experiences.